qwertycxz/ADOFAI-2PlanetsTo3Planets/README.md

 ## Changelog

+2022/8/2:  Add a whole new panel that you can choose from-planet amount and to-planet amount.

 2022/7/28: Fix that the degree isn't correct when a hold is less than 60°.

 2022/7/26: Add a GUI version.